dukeantt/datn/README.md

 	- Editor -> any
 	Recommended Sublime, PHPStorm.

-2. Run Apache and MySql Server from Xampp control panel
+2. Run Apache and MySql Server from WAMP control panel
 3. Open Web Browser:
 	- localhost/phpmyadmin
 	- create a new DB with name "datn"